dyno-might/dyno-might.github.io/_posts/2023-01-19-wta-science.md

 Overall, this is a nice story.
 Darwin comes off as a good egg and Wallace always defended Darwin and shunned fame despite being given every possible award and honor.
 But still—you learned about Darwin as a child, *maybe* learned about Wallace later on but probably never heard of Matthew or Wells.

-Again, it's interesting to speculate: How much Darwin accelerated the theory of natural selection?
+Again, it's interesting to speculate: How much did Darwin accelerate the theory of natural selection?
 My guess is quite a bit—it would have taken Wallace a while to publish his results without Darwin, and even if he did, they might have gone under-appreciated like Matthew and Wells' ideas did.
 But still, it was going to happen eventually.
-(It would have been better if he didn't wait 22 years!)
+(It would have been better if he didn't wait 22 years though!)

 ## General Relativity

 Einstein did many things but most people say his greatest achievement was general relativity.
-But most don't know that there's an ongoing debate about the priority of that theory.
+But few know that there's an ongoing debate about the priority of that theory.

 When working on it in 1915, Einstein was in frequent communication with [Hilbert](https://en.wikipedia.org/wiki/David_Hilbert), who was working on something similar.
 On November 20, Hilbert submitted a paper with field equations similar to those Einstein presented on November 25.